An average RTP (96.10%), low volatility, poor gameplay and lazy visual design make this China-themed game a hard-pass for us.

 The gameplay, therefore, is very basic.
 Where some slots embrace this as an advantage, here it just adds to the feeling that not much effort was put into the player’s experience of this slot when they were designing it.

-The Wild symbol substitutes for all symbols except the Bonus symbol.
-The Wilds symbol does not appear on reel one.
+The Wild symbol substitutes for all symbols and does not appear on reel one.

 Any winnings the player manages to nab during free spins are doubled.